TranPhucVinh/C/Physical layer/Interrupt.md

-**Must not use printf() inside ISR**: ``printf()`` function in ISR is not supported because ``printf()`` function is not reentrant, thread safe and uses dynamic memory allocation which takes a lot of time and can affect the speed of an ISR up to a great extent.

-**Can we put breakpoint inside ISR ?**: Putting a break point inside ISR is not a good idea because debugging will take some time and a difference of half or more seconds will lead to different behavior of hardware.
-To debug ISR, definitive logs are better.

-Interrupt is a response by the processor to an event that needs attention from the software.
+Interrupt is a **response by the processor to an event** that needs attention from the software.
 That event can be GPIO voltage level rising or falling, timer overflow,...
 Interrupts can be triggered internally – from a timer, for example – or externally, from peripherals.

 An interrupt condition alerts the processor and serves as a request for the processor to interrupt the currently executing code when permitted, so that the event can be processed in a timely manner.